SiaFoundation/siad/doc/api/Renter.md

 uploads a file or directory to the network from the local filesystem.
-For uploading directories, all files and subdirectories will be named relative to the provided `siapath` of the directory being uploaded.
+For uploading directories, all files and subdirectories will be named relative to the provided `siapath` of the directory being uploaded and will be uploaded with the same `datapieces` and `paritypeices`

 ###### Path Parameters